1971 Indianapolis 500: Radio

 The race was carried live on the IMS Radio Network.
 It was carried on over 1,200 affiliates, including shortwave transmission to Europe, Asia, and Vietnam.
 The broadcast reached an estimated 100 million listeners worldwide.
 Sid Collins served as chief announcer and Len Sutton served as "driver expert."
 At the conclusion of the race, Lou Palmer reported from victory lane.

 The entire on-air crew remained mostly consistent from 1966 to 1970.
-Bob Forbes was assigned as "wireless" microphone, covering the garages and roving reports.
+Bob Forbes joined the crew and was assigned a "wireless" microphone, covering the garages and roving reports.
 The pre-race coverage was 30 minutes long.
 In a departure from previous years, Sid Collins decided to eliminate booth interviews with celebrities during the race.
 The only exception was an interview with Hugh Downs, but that was during the post-race coverage.
 In addition, Luke Walton interviewed Evel Knievel in the pit area during the early stages of the race.
 Knievel was making his first visit to the 500, as a guest of the A. J. Foyt team.

 Television

 For the first time, the race was carried in the United States the same day the race was held, on ABC Sports on a same-day tape delay basis.
 The race was held in the afternoon, and the broadcast aired in prime time later in the day.

 The broadcast totaled two hours, and came on-air at 8:30 p.m. (eastern).
 Among the notable appearances, was David Letterman, at the time employed by then-ABC Indianapolis affiliate WLWI, who served as a roving turn reporter.
 Letterman interviewed Mario Andretti after he dropped out of the race.

 Chris Schenkel began what would be a decade-long tenure as host, while Jim McKay anchored the broadcast as play-by-play announcer.
 But Schenkel's day as host was short.
 Riding in (and broadcasting from) the pace car at the start of the race, he was slightly injured when the pace car crashed after coming into the pits at the start of the race.

-The broadcast has re-aired numerous times on ESPN Classic since February 2002.
+The broadcast was re-aired numerous times on ESPN Classic from February 2002 until the network's shutdown at the end of 2021.